rmjarvis/TreeCorr/README.md

     - pandas: This package significantly speeds up the reading of ASCII input catalogs over the numpy functions loadtxt or genfromtxt.

-2. Download the zip file of the current code from:
+2. Download the zip file or tarball of the current code from:

    https://github.com/rmjarvis/TreeCorr/releases/tag/v3.0.2

+3. Unzip the archive with either of the following (depending on which kind of archive you downloaded):

+        unzip TreeCorr-3.0.2.zip
+        tar xvzf TreeCorr-3.0.2.tar.gz

-3. Unzip the archive.
-It will unzip into the directory TreeCorr-3.0.2 Change to that directory:
+   It will unzip into the directory TreeCorr-3.0.2.
+Change to that directory:

         cd TreeCorr-3.0.2